jianpingliao1991/steedos.org/docs/formula/date.md

 - The TIMENOW() function returns the value of GMT and represents the current time without a date.
 If you need the current hour, minute, second, or millisecond, use this function instead of the NOW() function.
 This value is useful for tracking time(such as shift or elapsed time)

-For more information about how to convert between date and datetime values,please refer to [convert between date time and date](#convert-between-date-time-and-date)
+For more information about how to convert between date and datetime values,please refer to [Convert between date time and date](#convert-between-date-time-and-date)

 ## The DATE（）function